 Prune spring-blooming shrubs such as forsythia, lilacs, weigela, viburnums, daphne, quince, and deutzia by mid-July at the latest.
 If you do it any later, you will cut off next spring’s blossoms.
 See when to prune shrubs.

 Do the Chelsea Chop!
-To keep fall bloomers like asters, mums, and phlox shorter and more full and inspire them to have double the number of flowers, cut the plants back by half.
+To keep fall bloomers like asters, mums, and phlox shorter and more full and inspire them to produce double the number of flowers, cut the plants back by half.
 Doing it before the 4th of July will give the plants time to form new growth and extra blossoms.
 (See my article on Chelsea Chop for more info.)

 Fertilize.
 By the 4th of July, give shrubs and perennials the last side-dressing of compost, rotten manure, or fertilizer.
 This will give any new growth time to harden off before frost.